ponder-sh/ponder/README.md

 ### I'm replacing a Graph Protocol subgraph

 Ponder is an alternative to the Graph Protocol.
-You can quickly migrate an existing subgraph repository to Ponder using the `create-ponder-app` CLI tool.
+You can quickly migrate an existing subgraph repository to Ponder using the `create-ponder` CLI tool.

-#### 1. Run `create-ponder-app`
+#### 1. Run `create-ponder`

 This command will create a project folder called `ponder` in the current working directory.
 Include the `--from-subgraph` option to bootstrap your project using an existing Graph Protocol subgraph.

 ```
-npx create-ponder-app@latest --from-subgraph [path/to/subgraph]
+npm init ponder@latest --from-subgraph [path/to/subgraph]
 ```

 #### 2. Start the development server